aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/advanced-cad-features/setting-background-and-drawing-color/_index.md

 | **Background color does not change** | Ensure you call `setBackgroundColor` *after* setting the draw type.
 The second call overwrites the first, so keep the desired color as the final call. |
 | **Output is blurry** | Increase `PageWidth`/`PageHeight` or set a higher DPI via `rasterizationOptions.setResolution(...)`. |
 | **File not found exception** | Verify the `dataDir` path ends with a separator (`/` or `\\`) and that the file actually exists. |

+## Troubleshooting and best practices
+- **Always release resources** – call `objImage.dispose()` after you finish saving to free native memory.
+- **Batch processing tip** – instantiate `CadRasterizationOptions` once and reuse it inside a loop to improve performance.
+- **Color selection** – use `com.aspose.cad.Color` constants for common colors or create custom colors with `new Color(r, g, b)`.
+- **DPI considerations** – for print‑quality PDFs, a DPI of 300–600 is recommended; for on‑screen viewing, 96–150 is sufficient.

 ## Frequently Asked Questions